Homogeneous coupled cell systems with high-dimensional internal dynamics: Introduction

-This result is proved in multiple theorems.
+Throughout this paper, `the same', `qualitatively the same', `qualitatively equivalent' in terms of bifurcations always means that two equivariant bifurcation problems occur in phase spaces that are equivariantly isomorphic with respect to a representation of a monoid.
+Hence, the class of \emph{generic} bifurcation problems in both cases are literally the same in a suitably chosen basis.
+In particular, this implies that the number of solution branches, their branching directions, the leading growth rates, and their stability properties are locally the same.
+The main result is proved in multiple theorems.
 In \Cref{sec:hd}, we provide the algebraic details by comparing the decompositions of the monoid representations that are equivalent to the fundamental network structure with internal dynamics of varying dimensions (\Cref{thm:dechd}).
 Implications for possible center subspaces in steady state or Hopf bifurcation analysis are discussed in \Cref{sec:bi}.
 We compare $1$-parameter bifurcations to the one-dimensional internal dynamics case first (\Cref{thm:ddss,thm:ddhopf}) and turn to arbitrary $l$-parameter bifurcations after (\Cref{thm:ddlparam,thm:ddlparamgen,thm:ddlparamall}).
 The second part of this paper (\Cref{sec:ff}), is devoted to the application of these techniques and results to the class of feedforward networks.
 Generic $1$-parameter steady state bifurcations for such systems are described in full detail in \textcite{vonderGracht.2022} for one-dimensional internal dynamics.
 Here we use this knowledge to investigate generic steady state bifurcations for high-dimensional internal dynamics.

-We would like to mention that in \textcite{Gandhi.2020} a similar strategy to address steady state bifurcations in networks with high-dimensional internal dynamics is employed.
-Therein, $1$- and $2$-parameter bifurcations in fully inhomogeneous networks -- all cells are of pairwise different types -- are classified in the one-dimensional case.
-Then it is shown that this classification also holds true for networks with high-dimensional internal dynamics.
-The reason for this, however, is entirely different.
-As a matter of fact, the class of fully inhomogeneous networks allows to interpret a cell with $d$-dimensional internal dynamics as $d$ cells of different types with one-dimensional internal dynamics that are all-to-all coupled.
-The classification of bifurcations in the one-dimensional case then applies directly to high-dimensional cases as well.
+Finally, we close this article with a discussion and outlook in~\Cref{sec:discussion}.